Frankenstein in popular culture: Toys and games

+The Transformers: Collaborators toyline features a Decepticon called Frankentron in its crossover with the Universal Classic Monsters.
+While his robot form resembles Frankenstein's monster, he is a retooled version of Impactor from the War for Cybertron: Siege toyline.

 Other usages

 In the 1920s, carbon monoxide was regarded as the Frankenstein of civilization in the context of humankind's industrial production of the gas and widespread problems with carbon monoxide poisoning leading to the notion of carbon monoxide as "the automaton that turns on its maker, pursues him to the ends of the earth and finally destroys him”.

 Science fiction author Isaac Asimov coined the term Frankenstein complex for the fear of robots.

 Frankensteining is a term used by abusers of crystal methamphetamine to calm themselves by diassembling and reassembling objects.
 The term is used in that subculture and is recently gaining wider currency: it has been used in an episode of CSI: Miami and has four different definitions in Urban Dictionary, all with the same meaning of assembling parts from diverse sources.

 Frankenstein or Franken- is sometimes used as a prefix to imply artificial monstrosity as in "Frankenfood", a politically charged name, coined by the American academic Paul Lewis, for genetically manipulated foodstuffs.
 The Franken- prefix can also mean anything assembled haphazardly from originally disparate elements, especially if those parts were previously discarded by others—for example, a car built from parts salvaged from many other cars.
 For many years Eddie Van Halen played a guitar built in such a manner which he called the "Frankenstrat".

 In 1971, General Mills introduced "Franken Berry", a strawberry-flavored corn cereal whose mascot is a variation of the Monster from the 1931 movie.

 "Frankenstein" is the name of a character in the 1975 movie Death Race 2000 and its 2008 remake Death Race.
 The first incarnation was portrayed by veteran actor David Carradine and the second by Jason Statham.

+The 1984 novel Gothic Romance by Emmanuel Carrère is about the writing of Frankenstein, told from John William Polidori's perspective.

 George A. Romero's 1985 film Day of the Dead features a scientist conducting experiments on zombies nicknamed "Frankenstein".

 The hit song China in Your Hand by the British rock band T'Pau employs the story of Frankenstein, and Mary Shelley's writing of it, in its role as a classic cautionary tale.

 In David Brin's science fiction novel Kiln People, defective golems that become autonomous are called "frankies".

 Mewtwo of the Pokémon franchise has been likened to Frankenstein's Monster in regards to being born through an artificial means and discontent with the fact.

-Stitch, the main protagonist of Disney's Lilo & Stitch franchise, was somewhat influenced by the Monster, as he was created by a scientist from miscellaneous alien DNA.
-Unlike Shelley's Monster, however, his intentions were initially evil until he discovered an inner loneliness, causing him, and eventually his creator, to turn from crime to justice.
-Throughout the franchise, Stitch also demonstrates the Monster's Herculean strength and childlike curiosity.

 In season 3 of Beast Wars Megatron clones Dinobot, making a Frankenstein's Monster out of the clone by transmetallizing him with the Transmetal Driver and adding the half of Rampage's mutant spark he cut out earlier.
 The result was an extremely mutated Transmetal II minion under the influence of his "half-brother's" evil.